Louibens/PP1-Sustainability_Ireland/README.md

 - __F07 Sign up page - 'Sign up'__

 - This page will allow the user to get signed up to Sustainability Ireland monthly newsletter to continue their sustainable lifestyle journey.
-The user will be able specify what categories they are interested in to help support the development of features in the future.
-The user will be asked to submit their full name and email address.
+The user will be able specify what categories they are interested in, along with a free text field to enter "Other" interests, to help support the development of features in the future.
+The user will be asked to submit their full name and email address as a requirement to submit the form.

 	![image](https://user-images.githubusercontent.com/119696542/212704422-8201ae3b-b80b-4a9c-b4d3-0e7f33cef9af.png)

+### Features which could be implemented in the future

+- __New Feature pages__
+    - New feature categories can be added so that returning users continue to learn from the information provided.